mui/mui-x/docs/data/date-pickers/validation/validation.md

   - `MobileDatePicker`
   - `StaticDatePicker`

-- the field used by this picker
+- the field used by this picker;

   For example—the validation props showcased with `DatePicker` are also available on `DateField`.

+- the view components;

+  For example—the validation props showcased with `TimePicker` are also available on `TimeClock` and `DigitalClock`.
   :::

 ## Invalid values feedback